define-private-public/HTML5-Canvas-Nim/README.md

    - For CanvasImageSource, <video> & Blob are not currently supported
    - ellipse() is here, but note it's supported in Edge but not IE
    - There are `distinct` types for things (list them)
+   - `resetTransform()` is actually emulated instead of being the real function call
  - [x] List of functions/properties to bind (https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
  - [ ] some examples/tests
  - [x] GitHub mirror